Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/user-actions.md

 - `limit` (optional, default = 10) - number of articles to retrieve;
 - `offset` (optional, default = 0) - the offset of the first result in the history that you want to fetch;
-- `recency` (optional, default = <empty>) - limits the list of the articles returned depending on the time they were read by the user.
-The supported values for recency are integers representing the maximum number of days to do back and ISO-formatted date-time representing the point after which the events are processed.
-For example, recency=5 will only return articles newer than five days ago.
+- `recency` (optional, default = `<empty>`) - limits the list of the returned articles depending on the time they were read by the user.
+The supported values for recency are integers representing the maximum number of days to go back and ISO-formatted date-time representing the point after which the events are processed.
+For example, `recency=5` will only return articles newer than five days ago.
 If omitted, no age filter is applied.

 ## Obtaining the count of user reads